yuvalsuede/ai-component-generator/README.md

 You can ask for any UI component, free style.
 Most likely it will generate the right thing for you.
 This can also be used as a great bootstrap for projects, I tried to make the style Material-UI styled, but you can change this behavior.

+## Export your components
+You can now choose between HTML export of your UI components and your preferred combination of Tailwind CSS, Next.js, React.js, Material UI

 ## Running Locally
 This project is built with `Next.js` and `TailwindCSS`, so you can deploy it directly to Vercel.